kevinolega/callcentertrainingtips/6wel/guidelines/faq-students.md

 [READ: Improve Your Communication With Writing Exercises](https://callcentertrainingtips.com/writingexercise/)

-## Do I Need to Print The Activities
+## Do I Need to Print The Activities?

 You may, but it's not required.